VanshilGupta/SOC2K21_Task1/README.md

 Next we learnt flask and executed our model to web.For this, we copied the contents of detect.py which is the main file of yolov5 model to the app.py.In the app.py file, the detect funtion yields the frames after the object detection of a video or image.
 That generator is given to the html template to display the frames using Response class of flask.
 For the features, we kept track of number of objects detected in each frame in a variable and write that variable to the frame before passing that frame in the generator.For the graph, I used a global variable in which name of categories and number of new detections is stored,which is passed in the form of generator to a html template which recieve that data and displays it using chart.js library and that template is displayed in the main template using iframe.

-<h3>Project Structure</h3>

-<p>SOC_Cats_vs_Dogs.ipynb is the file for the first checkpoint which implements a CNN on cats Vs dogs dataset.</p>
-<p>The directory as a whole is a flask project directory.
-App.py is the main file to run the flask app.
-Static files contains the css and images for the frontend, while templates has the html templates which are used by flask.</p>
-<p>Rest files are of yolov5 for the object detection </p>

 <h1>Future Plans</h1>